avlasov-mos-de/mos-rally-wrapper/README.md

 #notes

 During setup docker container will be created.
-It has name 'rally-MOS-benchmarking' So if you press ctrl+D when you inside container you can just login agein with 'dockerctl shell rally-MOS-benchmarking'
+It has name 'rally-MOS-benchmarking' So if you press ctrl+D when you inside container you can just login again with 'dockerctl shell rally-MOS-benchmarking'

 #cleanup